 U.S. Target: 6.6 percent

-Younger persons with arthritis report poor mental health more often than their older counterparts.
-Among adults ages 18-34 years old with arthritis, 43.0 percent reported seven or more days of poor mental health compared to 12.4 percent among adults aged 65 and older with arthritis (2014-2016 combined data).
+Younger persons with arthritis also report poor mental health more often than their older counterparts.
+Among adults ages 18-34 years old with arthritis, 41.7 percent reported seven or more days of poor mental health compared to 12.4 percent among adults aged 65 and older with arthritis (2015-2017 combined data).
+The increased risk of poor mental health for women with arthritis compared to men with arthritis is seen across all age groups.

 What Is Being Done?The Utah Arthritis Program focuses on measuring the occurrence of arthritis in Utah, increasing arthritis awareness and educational opportunities, and promoting participation in programs proven to help persons with arthritis, pain, and other chronic conditions.